-Pedophilia is many things to many people, and there is much disagreement about how the word "pedophilia" should be defined.
 There is no doubt you have read an article discussing pedophilia in some form or another.
-Unfortunately, most media articles discussing pedophilia contain false information, or leave the reader believing myths about pedophilia and pedophiles.
-Some of these myths are:
+Unfortunately, most media articles discussing pedophilia contain false information.
+Even psychology blogs are not immune to misinformation.
+Some of the myths these articles may leave you with are:

 Pedophilia is a term that has a lot of baggage, as does the term pedophile.
 Because people, the media, and even researchers and governments use these terms improperly, there is some dispute as to how they should be defined.
 This site uses the understanding of pedophilia and pedophiles that comes from sexology and academia.
 For a brief overview of several statistics around pedophilia and why they matter, see here.

 Pedophilia is a heavily stigmatized term, as is the term “pedophile.”
 Pedophilia is best understood as the sexual attraction to children who have not yet hit puberty, while hebephilia is the sexual attraction to children who are in the midst of puberty and ephebophilia is the sexual attraction to children who have finished puberty.
 Attractions to age groups are less about specific age than they are about the body type of the people found attractive.
 Someone is not technically considered a pedophile unless they have pedophilia, not hebephilia or ephebophilia, though these technicalities are not usually paid close attention to.

 Sometimes, people refer to those attracted to children as Minor Attracted Persons, or MAPs as an umbrella term started by the organization B4UACT.
 Many times, even experts lump all sexual attraction to children into just being "pedophilia” to simplify public understanding.
 There is research literature and expert consensus that there exists many “non-offending” pedophiles, or pedophiles who do not sexually abuse children.